Cognigy/Documentation/docs/en/docs/ai/handover-providers/la-agent-assist-setup.md

     <img class="image-center" src="{{config.site_url}}ai/handover-providers/images/la-agent-assist-agentview.png" width="75%" />
     </figure>

-If forwarding was enabled for Nodes in the previous steps, the Agent can click the blue arrow to forward content to the end user.
+If forwarding was enabled for Nodes in the previous steps, the Agent can click the blue arrow to forward content to the customer.

 <figure>
     <img class="image-center" src="{{config.site_url}}ai/handover-providers/images/la-agent-assist-agentview-forward.png" width="75%" />